geyanqi/SSR/README.md

-# ssr
+# SSR
-Official implement for our paper: &lt;SSR : SAM is a Strong Regularizer for domain adaptive semantic segmentation.>
+Official implement for our paper: <SSR: SAM is a Strong Regularizer for domain adaptive semantic segmentation.>
+coming soon...